Neighbourhood: Toronto Islands

 Location: Just a 10-minute ferry ride from downtown.

 Transit: Union Station, then walk or take the 509 or 510 streetcar one stop to the ferry docks.

-Just a stately 10-minute ferry ride from the mainland will take you to another world of quiet tree-filled picnic spots, marinas, quaint old cottages and beachfront attractions.
-Come across and catch your breath.
+Just a stately 10-minute ferry ride across Toronto’s inner harbor will bring you to another world of quiet, tree-filled picnic spots, car-free streets, quaint old cottages and beachfront attractions.

-Ward and Algonquin Islands feature summer cottages from the 1920s mixed in with breathtaking modern cottages and charming English-style gardens.
+Ward and Algonquin Islands feature summer cottages from the 1920s and charming English-style gardens.
 Hanlan’s Point provides a quiet escape, with an excellent clothing-optional beach and Toronto’s famous haunted lighthouse.

-Hop aboard one of the three regular ferries that depart from the foot of Bay Street and Queen’s Quay and escape the hustle and bustle.
-The view of Toronto’s skyline across the bay is worth the trip alone.
+Hop aboard one of the three regular ferries that depart from the foot of Bay Street at Queen’s Quay.
+The view of Toronto’s growing skyline from across the harbour is well worth the trip alone.

 Plan Your Stay

 Search hotels and attractions to create your perfect getaway.
 New packages are available all the time.